IglooPenguinBuilding/NBA-Reminder/README.md

-"# My New NBA Reminder Repository to what games are coming up"
+"# My New NBA Reminder Script/App Repository to let me know what games are coming up"